idopinto/idopinto/README.md

 ### Hello World 👋
 I am a second year CS student at the Hebrew University of jerusalem.
-- 🔭 Currently working on my university courses 'From nand To tetris' and
+- 🔭 Currently working on my university courses 'From nand To tetris' , 'Intro to Object-Oriented Programming' and 'Linear Algebra 2'
--    'Intro to Object-Oriented Programming'.
 - 🌱 Learning OOP methodology and design patterns in depth.
 -     Intersted in mathematics, algorithms and AI.
 -     planning to dive into data science in the near future!